samuelmontgomery/bacass/README.md

 The results will be written into matching folders in the output directory

-This directory structure is required for the parallelisation of the pipeline to reduce runtime It also assumes you have 16 CPUs, and 64GB of system RAM - the script will need editing if that is not the case.
+This directory structure is required for the parallelisation of the pipeline to reduce runtime